Did you know that fibromyalgia chronic fatigue syndrome

 Be sure to also visit our main article on Chronic Fatigue Syndrome here in the website by referring to the SITEMAP on the navigation bar or accessing the link at the bottom of this article.

-is a debilitating condition that is both complex and difficult to treat.
-It is
+CFS/ME can be a debilitating condition that is both complex and difficult to treat.
+But, we have learned to work with it and around it.

 So what are we to do when we fall into that 90-95%